Roles & Goals

 Here’s a sample email that you can use to explain what you’ll be doing and why, and how you’ll use the goals once they’re created.

-These sample talent-related goals can help you identify and set your own.
+These sample talent-related goals can help you identify and set your own for the Chief Talent Officer (CTO) role.

 Here is a list of some of the most common choice points, or key decision-making opportunities, managers face that may have equity and inclusion impacts.